muarshad01/LLM/Notes/lecture16_notes.md

 ***

-10:00
+* 10:00

 * This is in contrast to the self attention mechanism, which allows access to the entire input sequence.

-*    at once so remember what we did here when I explained this attention metrix to you this attention score 10:16
-Matrix when we look at a particular query such as Journey we look at its attention with all the other uh tokens 10:23 right your begins one step we do not look at whether these tokens come before Journey or whether they come after after 10:29
-Journey that's what changed in the causal attention in causal attention when we look at any particular query we 10:36 only consider the attention of that query with respect to tokens which come before that 10:42 query let me show you how what that means in a moment so when Computing 10:47 attention scores the causal attention mechanism ensures that the model only 10:52 factors in tokens that occur at or before the current token in the sequence 10:59 to achieve this in GPT like large language models for each token processed we mask out the future tokens which come 11:06 after the current token let me show you visually what all of this really means 11:12 so until now the attention weight Matrix which we have seen looks something like this so if you look at the row for 11:17
-Journey you can get the attention weight of Journey with all the other tokens 11:22 right of your journey starts with one step
-11:29
-so this row con consist of six values but the main main U goal of the causal 11:38 attention mechanism is that when you look at a particular token such as Journey you should only consider the 11:44 attention scores of Journey with the words which come before Journey such as your and journey so there are only two 11:51 attention scores which are relevant here all the attention scores which come after this point are masked 11:57 out which means that they no longer exist they are set to zero similarly when you look at width let's say you 12:04 look at width so before width we have your journey starts with there are four tokens so we have the attention scores 12:11 for those four tokens but the attention scores for all of the future tokens will be masked out or will be set to zero 12:19 will be converted to zero whereas if you look at the last word step your journey 12:24 starts with one step all of these come before step right so we have all the atten scores which are considered 12:30 nothing will be masked out in the first token your there is nothing which comes before your so then every single thing 12:36 after your will essentially be masked out when we look at masking the context 12:44 size is also important because remember the context size specifies how many words the llm can look at before 12:50 predicting the next word so when I show this Matrix I'm assuming that this much is the context size so context size is 12:57 six uh so this is the the main purpose of the causal attention mechanism so we 13:02 mask out out the attention weights above the diagonal this is very important if you look out if you look at this second 13:09
-Matrix there is a key pattern which You observe over here and that is what we'll exploit when we code if you take this 13:16 diagonal and if you look at everything which occurs Above This diagonal it is essentially zero right which means that 13:23 it is essentially mased out students who know about the Triangular Matrix the the 13:28 lower triangular Matrix and the upper triangular Matrix will really relate to this and understand this much better uh 13:35 we'll come to that in a moment in code but for now just remember that we mask out the attention weights above the 13:41 diagonal like this we set those attention weights to be equal to zero and then we normalize the nonmass 13:48 attention weights such that the attention weights sum up to one in each row so your question would be that okay 13:55 if everything else is set to zero then these weight will no longer sum up to one right we'll ensure that the 14:01 normalization is done once more so that whatever attention weights are remaining they indeed sum up to one so this is the 14:08 main idea behind uh the causal attention mechanism 14:15 so this this thing here what I'm coloring in red right now which is above the diagonal it's called as the causal 14:21 attention mask because we are masking out all of those attention weights so now let us see how to apply a causal Coding the casual attention mask in Python
-14:28
-attention mask so the strategy which we'll follow is that exactly what we have done over 14:35 here in the flow map which earlier showed you here what we'll do is that we get the attention weights in a similar 14:42 manner to what we have obtained and then we just set the elements above the diagonal we set the elements above the 14:47 diagonal to be zero and then we renormalize the attention weights that is the strategy which we are going to 14:53 follow that is also mentioned over here so we'll first get the attention scores like what we had previously then we get 15:00 the attention weights this is what we did previously then we will add this one step we'll mask the elements above the
+* When Computing attention scores the causal attention mechanism ensures that the model only factors in tokens that occur at or before the current token in the sequence.

+* To achieve this in GPT like LLM, for each token processed, we mask out the future tokens which come after the current token in the input text.

+* we mask out the attention weights above the diagonal and set those attention weights to be equal to zero and then we normalize the nonmass attention weights such that the attention weights sum up to one in each row.

 ***

-15:07
+* 15:00

-diagonal to be zero then we'll get M attention scores and then we'll again normalize them to get M attention 15:14 weights so that we ensure that each row again sums up to one so now let us 15:19
+* diagonal to be zero then we'll get M attention scores and then we'll again normalize them to get M attention 15:14 weights so that we ensure that each row again sums up to one so now let us 15:19